Antiz96/Linux-Desktop/Home-Server/KeepAlived.md

 https://tobru.ch/keepalived-check-and-notify-scripts/
 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/load_balancer_administration/s1-lvs-connect-vsa
 I use Keepalived to manage a VIP (Virtual IP Address) between both of my servers for the NGINX service.
-I configured it to check for the NGINX service state and to use a Master/Backup model for the VIP, with the master being my home-server (but I'll show how you to configure it as a active/passive model as well).
+I configured it to check for the NGINX service state and to use a Master/Backup model for the VIP, but I'll show how to configure it as a active/passive model as well.

 ## Installation

-**Home-Server :**
+**Debian :**

 ```
 sudo apt install keepalived
 ```

-**Rasp-Server :**
+**Arch :**

 ```
 sudo pacman -S keepalived